ps2id id='interproximal-cleaner'/]What is an interproximal cleaner?

-Interproximal cleaners are not for everyone and the majority of people only need to use a toothbrush and dental floss.
-However, if brushing and flossing alone does not fully remove food particles in-between your teeth, then you should consider using an interproximal cleaner.
-Interproximal cleaners are designed to clean larger gaps in-between your teeth.
-These larger gaps are areas where brushing and flossing alone can not effectively clean.
-Here are some examples of good candidates for using an interproximal cleaner:
+Interproximal cleaners are not for everyone.
+The vast majority of people only need to use a toothbrush and dental floss to clean their teeth.
+However, if brushing and flossing alone doesn't fully remove food particles from your teeth, then you should consider using an interproximal cleaner.
+Interproximal cleaners are designed to clean large gaps between the teeth.
+These larger gaps are areas where brushing and flossing don't effectively clean your teeth.
+Here are examples of cases where interproximal cleaners are helpful:

 If you're suffering from advanced gum disease, then you've already lost some of your supporting bone structure.
-As a result, there are large gaps in-between your teeth.
-These gaps tend to trap lots of food and are difficult to clean.
-As a result, you’re most likely a good candidate for using an interproximal cleaner to aid in cleaning your teeth.
+As a result, there are large gaps between your teeth.
+These gaps tend to trap lots of food particles and are difficult to clean.
+You're most likely a good candidate for using an interproximal cleaner to aid in cleaning your teeth.

-If you’ve lots and lots of dental work (you know who you are!) then you’re probably a good candidate for using an interproximal cleaner.
-When you have a mouth full of crowns, bridges, and dental implants, you end up getting food trapped everywhere.
-This is because nothing is as good as your own teeth, and dental prosthetics are more likely to trap food and cause gum irritation.
-Using an interproximal cleaner could be your best friend as interproximal cleaners are very effective at cleaning between crowns and bridges and other dental prosthesis.
+If you have plenty of dental work in your mouth, then you’re probably a good candidate for using an interproximal cleaner.
+When you have a mouth full of crowns, bridges, and/or dental implants, you end up getting food trapped just about everywhere!
+This is because nothing is as good as your own teeth.
+Dental prosthetics like bridges and implants are more likely to trap food and cause gum irritation as compared to natural teeth.
+Using an interproximal cleaner could be your best friend.
+Interproximal cleaners are very effective at cleaning the large gaps between crowns, bridges, and dental implants.

-Interproximal cleaners are also very useful when you have braces on your teeth.
-Cleaning your teeth with brackets and wires on them can be difficult and challenging.
-Using an interproximal cleaner can really make a difference helps, especially since flossing is not a viable option during braces treatment.
+Interproximal cleaners are also useful when you're wearing braces on your teeth.
+Cleaning your teeth with brackets and wires can be difficult and challenging.
+Using an interproximal cleaner can really make a difference since flossing is not a viable option during braces treatment.
 Talk to your orthodontist to see if they recommend that you use an interproximal brush throughout your braces treatment.